 For an in-depth discussion on these and other defenses, please see our article on “20 Ways to Beat a California DUI.”

-One way a ride-sharing driver might avoid the consequences of a DUI conviction is with a California “dry reckless” plea bargain.
-“Dry reckless” is another name for a violation of California Vehicle Code 23103 VC.
-VC 23103(a) provides:
+One way you might avoid the consequences of a DUI conviction is with a California “dry reckless” plea bargain.
+A “dry reckless” is when:

-“A person who drives a vehicle upon a highway in willful or wanton disregard for the safety of persons or property is guilty of reckless driving.”
+“a person who drives a vehicle upon a highway in willful or wanton disregard for the safety of persons or property is guilty of reckless driving.”13

 Although a conviction for dry reckless driving can result in jail time, it does not involve an admission of alcohol and/or drug use.
 Advantages of a dry reckless plea include: